-Oregon district attorneys receive a salary from the State of Oregon.
+Oregon District Attorneys receive a salary from the State of Oregon.
 Some district attorneys in the State, including Multnomah County, also receive a supplemental salary from the County jurisdiction.

 For ten years, 1994-2004, the Multnomah County District Attorney did not receive a cost of living increase from either the State or County.
-The resulting inequity was addressed by the 2006 Commission.
+The resulting inequity was addressed by the 2006 Salary Commission.

-The State currently contributes \$104,832 annually to the District Attorney's salary.
-In 2011, the County supplement was \$50,348, thus the combined annual salary currently is \$155,180, which is currently above 75% of the Department Director II salary range.
+As of January 2014, the State contributes \$109,572 annually to the District Attorney's salary.
+The County supplement is \$53,613 and the combined annual salary currently is \$163,185 which is currently above 75% of the Department Director II salary range.
+75% of the Department Director II range is \$160,307.

-The 2006 and 2008 Commissions recommended, and the BOCC approved, that the salary for the District Attorney be placed at the 75th percentile of the Department Director II salary range.
+The 2006 and 2008 Salary Commissions recommended, and the BOCC approved, that the salary for the District Attorney be placed at the 75th percentile of the Department Director II salary range.

-The 2010 Commission believed that it was more accurate to use the following description: 75% of the Department Director II salary range.
+The 2010 Salary Commission believed that it was more accurate to use the following description: 75% of the Department Director II salary range.